Saikat Chakrabarti

-Saikat Chakrabarti (born January 12, 1986) is a political advisor and software engineer.
-He was formerly chief of staff to Alexandria Ocasio-Cortez, the U.S. representative from New York's 14th congressional district representing portions of The Bronx and Queens in New York City.
+Saikat Chakrabarti (born January 12, 1986) is an American political advisor, left-wing activist, and software engineer.
+He was formerly chief of staff to Alexandria Ocasio-Cortez, the U.S. representative from New York's 14th congressional district representing portions of the Bronx and Queens in New York City.

 On August 2, 2019, he left Ocasio-Cortez's office to run New Consensus, a group promoting the Green New Deal.
+He is currently running for Congress in California's 11th congressional district in the 2026 election.

-Early life and education
+Early life and career

-Chakrabarti was born in 1986 and raised in an Bengali Hindu family in Fort Worth, Texas.
-He attended Harvard University, graduating in 2007 with a Bachelor of Arts in computer science.

-Career
+Chakrabarti was born in 1986 to Samir and Sima Chakrabarti in Fort Worth, Texas.
+His father, Samir, was born in Dhaka, Bengal Presidency (now Dhaka, Bangladesh) one year prior to the Partition of India and later sought refuge with his parents and nine siblings in Kolkata, India.
+Chakrabarti's parents immigrated to New York City in 1979 where Saikat's older sister, Urmi, was born.

-After college, Chakrabarti worked on Wall Street followed by six years in Silicon Valley at a number of startups.
-Chakrabarti co-founded a web design company called Mockingbird and served as a founding engineer at the payments processing company Stripe.
+Chakrabarti graduated from Paul Laurence Dunbar High School in Forth Worth, Texas in 2003.
+He then went on to attend Harvard University, graduating in 2007 with a Bachelor of Arts in computer science.
+Chakrabarti worked at Bridgewater Associates followed by six years in Silicon Valley at a number of startups.
+Chakrabarti co-founded a web design company called Mockingbird and served as the second engineer at the payments processing company Stripe.
+According to his financial disclosures, Chakrabarti holds at least $50 million worth of equity in Stripe.